 Amazon runs away with the consumer trust award.
 They sell practically everything.
 Plus they’re open 24/7, they provide great search and browse options, and they have tons of customer reviews to peruse.
 Throw in great prices, one-click ordering, free shipping and returns for Prime members, and much more.
 It’s a recipe for building consumer trust and Amazon has pretty much nailed it.

 You can list a lot of other household-name organizations that have achieved similar success in getting their customers to trust them.
 Apple, FedEx, Coca-Cola, Target, and Ford, just to name a handful.
 What do they all have in common?
+They understand why brand consistency matters.
 They’ve developed a consistency, over time, with their branding.
 Smaller businesses can take a cue from these organizations.
 Maybe your brand isn’t as big or as well known—yet.
 But you can still apply the same principles of brand consistency and achieve consumer trust.

 Beware of Marketing Gimmickry